 China has set ambitious goals to reach peak carbon emissions by 2030 and to become carbon neutral by 2060.
 The journey there will require significant, long-term effort by the Chinese government, its people and economy.
 Energy Foundation CEO & President Ji Zou joins the next China in Today’s World seminar for a special discussion with Jun Ma, Chairman and President of the Hong Kong Green Finance Association and Director of the Center for Finance and Development at Tsinghua University, about how China can sustain its growth in the next decade and the likely impacts of carbon neutrality on the Chinese economy.
-The seminar will be moderated by Kevin Mo, Managing Director at the Paulson Institute Beijing Representative Office.
+Ma and Zou will be joined for a discussion by Shaoda Wang, Assistant Professor at the Harris School of Public Policy, who will also provide welcoming remarks.
+The seminar will be moderated by Kevin Mo, Former Managing Director at the Paulson Institute Beijing Representative Office.

 About the Seminar Series